dangdennis/flow-elixir-sdk/README.md

 :construction: Not production ready.
 At all. :construction:

-Elixir SDK for the Flow blockchain.
-For those that desire to build an Elixir app without requiring a Node or Go server sitting in-between their blockchain and favorite server language.

-Short term goals:

-1. Read-only operations: i.e. send Cadence scripts to Flow via its gprc gateway.
-2. Listen to Flow events.

-Long term goals:

-1. Encrypt and send transactions
-2. Meet feature parity with JS and Go SDK as necessary.
+Elixir client SDK for the Flow blockchain.
+The goal is to have feature-parity with the officially supported JS and Go SDKs.
+This may mean having an API for common or all gRPC methods defined at https://docs.onflow.org/access-api#block-headers.

+## Features

+✅ Ping

+✅ Execute scripts at latest block

+✅ Decode JSON-Cadence Data Interchange Format into a suitable Elixir format

+🚧 Block Headers

+🚧 Blocks

+🚧 Scripts

+🚧 Events

+🚧 Transactions

+🚧 Accounts

 ## Installation